- c1981 (Creation)

 BAFC90~1.
 This was one of the ovens at Constable's bakery on the corner of the Market Square and Rosemary Lane.
 It closed in the 1980s and all who lived in Bampton prior to it closing recall the lovely bread and the mouth-watering lardy cakes and their cream cakes.
 The premises have been variously a wine shop, solicitors and at the moment (2018) it is Mark's Kitchen, a Chinese Take Away.

 BA70C7~1.
 The last customer leaving Constable's bakery before it closed for ever in the 1980s.
-Their bread, cream cakes and mouth-watering lardy cakes were sorely missed.
+Their bread, cream cakes and mouth-watering lardy cakes are still sorely missed.

 a629b.
 Fire Brigade at competition camp.
 Back row:- Mr Fox, Edward 'Ted' Green, 'Papa' Townsend, Tom Constable (baker) and Fred Green.
 Front row:- Billy Wilkins and James Green.